 We use several tools and processes for strategic planning, including environmental scanning, SWOT analysis, competitive advantage analysis, strategy development, branding, board development, board retreats, partnership development, operational planning and performance dashboards.

-We help nonprofits with sustainability planning, business model development, development audits, grant writing, board training, negotiation training, coalition building, and partnership development.
+We help nonprofits with fundraising strategy, sustainability planning, business model development, development audits, grant writing, board training, negotiation training, coalition building, and partnership development.

 Training & Facilitation

 We provide training and presentations on a variety of nonprofit management topics for boards and leadership staff.
 We facilitate meetings for planning, decision making, and coalition building, as well as focus groups.

 "We would like a thought partner to provide strategic guidance as we navigate our fundraising, organizational development, and sustainability efforts"

 "We would like to develop a clear roadmap of where we want to go over the next several years"

 "We have big strategic decisions to make and the best direction to take is not clear"

 "We need a development and communications plan to ensure we are meeting our fundraising goals"